mhenrixon/stub_requests/README.md

 Anyway, the idea was to provide endpoint calls in production and stubbed requests in tests using the same registry.

-<a id="debugging"></a>
-### Debugging

-I want to provide information about where a request stub was created from.
-In the project I am currently working this would have saved me a days work already.

 <a id="development"></a>
 ## Development